 Newspapers, as Reading Rockets stated, “can be used to enhance skills in reading, writing, listening, speaking, math, social studies and science.
 Critical thinking is the natural outgrowth of using a newspaper to learn.

 Unlike textbooks, which are several years outdated by the time they get into students’ hands, the newspaper comes alive with information.
 The newspaper expands the curriculum with an unlimited amount of information to use as background for learning activities.”

-Resources where you can find ready-made newspaper templates are:
+Here are some good resources where you can find ready-made newspaper templates :

 Flipsnack is a platform that offers a wide variety of editable newspaper templates that you can use in various educational activities.
 The School section in Flipsnack contains a number of practical pre-made newspaper templates to use with your students.

 Some of the titles I found really intriguing include: Elementary School Newspaper template, Students Online Newspaper template, Modern Classroom Newspaper template, and Classic Newspaper template.

 Each newspaper comes with a short description about the template, info about size dimensions, and a ‘Use this template’ button to edit the template.
 When you click on the button, the template opens in Flipsnack editor where you can customize the template the way you want.